-Let's return to the case study we started above.
-After they received a significant grant from their chosen funder, they employed the help of an academic colleague to help them formulate a plan to collect data as they had promised in the grant application-but they still didn't have a way to analyze or use it.
+Let's return to our case study.
+After this organization received a significant grant from their chosen funder, they employed the help of an academic colleague to help them formulate a plan to collect data as they had promised in the grant application-but they still didn't have a way to analyze or use it.
 Perhaps more notably, they realized in the process that they did not have the capacity to do it in-house.
-They didn't have the tools, skills, or resources to do data collection and analysis.
+They didn't have the tools, skills, or resources to carry out data collection and analysis.